Adaptive loose optimization for robust question answering: Experiments

 \subsubsection{Discussions}

-The combination of LM (BP) and BERT exhibits slightly poorer performance than that of BERT alone under in-distribution scenarios, as demonstrated by the findings outlined in Table \ref{tab:eqa2} and \ref{tab:eqa3}.
+The combination of LM (BP) and BERT exhibits slightly poorer performance than that of BERT alone under in-distribution scenarios, as demonstrated by the findings outlined in Table \ref{tab:eqa}.
 In other words, they originally performed poorly in answering the first sentence question.
 This may be the reason for the decline in our method.
-However, we can see that, with the combination of ALO and BERT, this dilemma is alleviated effectively in Table \ref{tab:eqa3}.
-We also found that combining ALO and BERT does not yield significant improvements in extractive QA tasks compared with the combination in visual QA tasks.
-This may be caused by the high robustness of large pre-trained models.
+However, we can see that, with the combination of ALO and BERT, this dilemma is alleviated effectively.
 Moreover, we note that the variant of SQuAD lacks the test split to evaluate the generalization ability.
 This observation motivates us to develop a benchmark dataset that is capable of evaluating robustness comprehensively in the future.

 Similar to the experiments in Section \ref{subsec:vqadis}, we investigate the impact of batch quantity on adaptive loose optimization on the extractive QA task.
 We take BERT+BP as an example and conduct experiments on both in-distribution (SQuAD\SPSB{k=1}{train}, SQuAD\SPSB{k=1}{dev}) and out-of-distribution situations (SQuAD\SPSB{k=1}{train}, SQuAD\SPSB{k=2}{dev}).
 The results are shown in Fig. \ref{fig:loss-b-qa}.
 It is observed that the results deteriorate as $n$ increases, possibly due to ineffective loose optimization.
 Specifically, $\mathrm{ALO}_{t-n}$ may be smaller than $\mathrm{ALO}_{t}$ with a large $n$, which will lead to $\gamma$ in Equation \eqref{eq:gamma} being 0.999.
 Based on the findings depicted in Fig. \ref{fig:loss-b} and \ref{fig:loss-b-qa}, we conclude that setting a small value for $n$ is crucial for effective adaptive loose optimization.